Purpose of Dental Cleanings

 Prophylaxis (Basic Cleaning)

 For those with healthy gums or reversible early stage gum disease, known as gingivitis, prophylaxis cleanings are recommended.
 It is typically recommended that patients maintain their prophylaxis cleanings twice a year.
-Maintaining routine cleanings is vital because if prolonged, gingivitis advances to periodontitis (irreversible gum disease).
+Maintaining routine cleanings is vital because if unaddressed, gingivitis advances to periodontitis (irreversible gum disease).
 These basic cleanings involve the removal of plaque and calculus from exposed tooth surfaces.

 The process of removing plaque and calculus from the tooth surface using dental instruments is called scaling.
 Our dental hygienists use a combination of hand scaling (the use of manual scaling instruments) and ultrasonic scaling (the use of a scaling tool which gently vibrates and irrigates) to thoroughly remove plaque and calculus.
 This process is typically very comfortable for patients and does not require the use of local anesthetic (numbing).
 At the end of the cleaning, the teeth are polished with flavored pumice.
 Polishing the teeth removes any residual plaque and stains (from things like coffee, tea, and wine) and leaves the teeth looking shiny and feeling smooth.